 Also, there are Free Themes and Paid Themes.
 Choose the one over the other depending on the need of the website.
 I always recommended starting with the free theme, and later you can always upgrade to the paid version if necessary.
 If you are not sure which one if for you, read this article on Free vs. Paid Theme on Kinsta to know the depth difference between both.

 Remember, always choose the theme which is responsive, lightweight, has enough but not all the features that one requires and regularly get updates for the performance improvement and security fixes.
-We choose a FREE theme from Rara Theme for this project.
+We decide a FREE theme from Rara Theme for this project.

 Remember try not to use page builders if possible, that was the reason that we moved out from WIX.
 Website builders or Page builders adds tons of code to the project that affects the website’s performance.
 I have personally seen massive difference before and after installing page builders like Elementor.
 Although, I like page builder for designing but not recommended when you want to improve website speed.